videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/docs/readme.md

 With the OAuth 2.0 client credentials grant flow, your app authenticates directly at the Microsoft identity platform /token endpoint using the Application ID assigned by Azure AD and the Application Secret that you create using the portal.

-# Step 2: Configure permissions for Microsoft Graph
+# Step 2: Configure permissions for Microsoft Graph and secret

 For apps that call Microsoft Graph under their own identity, Microsoft Graph exposes application permissions (Microsoft Graph can also expose delegated permissions for apps that call Microsoft Graph on behalf of a user).
 You pre-configure the application permissions your app needs when you register your app.
 Application permissions always require administrator consent.
 An administrator can either consent to these permissions using the Azure portal when your app is installed in their organization, or you can provide a sign-up experience in your app through which administrators can consent to the permissions you configured.
 Once administrator consent is recorded by Azure AD, your app can request tokens without having to request consent again.
 For more detailed information about the permissions available with Microsoft Graph, see the Permissions reference

 To configure application permissions for your app in the Azure app registrations portal: under an application's API permissions page, choose Add a permission, select Microsoft Graph, and then choose the permissions your app requires under Application permissions.

 The following screenshot shows the Application Permissions required for Microsoft Graph Conditional Access Automation.

+Generate The Application Secret for your app in the app registration portal.

 ![](https://github.com/videor/AutoPilotConditionalAccess/blob/master/AutoPilotConditionalAccess/azure-quickstart-templates/images/AppRegistration7.PNG)